Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: System, Model, and Methods

 Fortunately, the last decades brought a new generation of non-perturbative techniques for numerical analysis of quantum many-body problems.
 Among them, tensor network (TN) methods~\cite{Verstraete2008,schollwock11,Orus2014annphys,Silvi2019tn,Okunishi2022,Banuls2023} provide efficient descriptions of quantum many-body strongly correlated states based on their entanglement properties.
 The paradigmatic example of TN state is the matrix product state (MPS) ansatz~\cite{fannes92,vidal04,verstraete04}.
 MPS-based approaches capture the entanglement area law~\cite{Eisert2010} in one spatial dimension, and underlie the successful density matrix renormalization group (DMRG)~\cite{white,schollwock11} algorithm, state-of-the-art method for numerical quasi-exact solution of strongly-correlated problems in one dimension, which effectively minimizes the energy over the set of MPS.

 Here, we optimize variationally an MPS ansatz to study the ground state of the two-orbital Fermi-Hubbard model for up to $L=40$ sites, and analyze its many-body correlation functions.
 We compare and benchmark our results against ED results for smaller system sizes.
-Note that the two-orbital Fermi-Hubbard model was also the subject of previous DMRG stu\-dies with the solid-state parametrization of the interaction amplitudes \cite{Miyashita2009,Plekhanov2011}.
+Note that the two-orbital Fermi-Hubbard model was also the subject of previous DMRG stu\-dies with the solid-state parametrization of the interaction amplitudes \cite{Miyashita2009,Plekhanov2011} and partially AEA-like parametrization at half-filling in Refs.~\cite{Nonne2010, Bois2015, Capponi2016}.
 In contrast, here we employ a hierarchy of the interaction amplitudes dictated by the scattering lengths in the cold-atom realizations (see Table~\ref{tbl:s_lengths}) and perform systematic analysis in a wide range of atomic densities.

 Whereas the details of the numerical method can be found in the literature~\cite{Verstraete2008, schollwock11}, let us briefly outline the main ingredients in the MPS approach for the system under study.
 The MPS ansatz for the state of a quantum $N$-body system has the following form: